-WHO's International Classification of Functioning, Disability and Health (ICF) allows for the assessment of individual's level of functioning as well as for the development of policy and guidelines for needs assessment for the design and evaluation of interventions.
+WHO's International Classification of Functioning, Disability and Health (ICF) allows for the assessment of the individual's level of functioning as well as for the development of policy and guidelines for needs assessment for the design and evaluation of interventions.
 The ICF contains considerations for impairment of body functions (e.g., functions of the endocrine system, including weight maintenance), impairments of body structures (e.g., structure related to movement), and activity limitations (e.g., mobility and interpersonal interactions).

-Guideline Development Group meetings for this guideline will be held virtually and if possibly in person during 2021 through 2023.
-This scheduled meeting is virtual and will be held on two days for a duration of approximately three hours each day on 8 - 9 December 2022.
+Guideline Development Group meetings for this guideline will be held virtually and, if possible, in person from 2021 through 2024.
+This seventh scheduled meeting is virtual and will be held on two days for a duration of approximately three hours each day on 1-2 October 2024.